Milky Way (chocolate bar): Variations

 In 2010, the Milky Way Simply Caramel bar went on sale, a version with caramel covered in milk chocolate and without nougat.
 In 2011, Mars introduced a small size (marketed as fun size) Simply Caramel bar.
 A salted caramel version has since been introduced.
+Milky Way Simply Caramel was discontinued in the summer of 2023.

 In 2012, Milky Way Caramel Apple Minis went on sale as a limited offer for the Halloween season.

-In late summer of 2018, Milky Way Fudge, which substitutes the malt nougat with chocolate fudge nougat, was introduced nationwide.
+In late summer of 2018, Milky Way Fudge, which substitutes chocolate fudge nougat for malt nougat, was introduced nationwide.